V3R v1.4 — What's New

 Matte lamination, properly behaved

 How: Substrate Controls → Lamination → adjust the three named sliders.
-Hover for tooltips.

 New finishing effect